acn-sbuad/ava-kurs-databricks/README.md

   ![Create PR in GitHub](imgs/create-pr.PNG)

-Once the PR is create, follow the workflow run from the `Actions` tab in GitHub, and confirm that the PR is successfully labeled.
+Once the PR is create, follow the workflow run from the `Actions` tab in GitHub, and confirm that the PR is successfully labeled (Check the Pull Request Labeler workflow as the PyTest workflow will still fail).

   ![Successfully labeled pull request](imgs/labeled-pr.png)